tofazzalh/circRNAFull/README.md

 * Rsamtools

 ## Installation
-### From cran
-To install the package from cran, run the command:

-    install.packages("circRNAFull", dep=T)

 ### From github
 To install the package from github first you need to install the package “devtools” using the following command: